ChingSsuyuan/Chiplet-Based-Modular-Computing-Platform/README.md

 # Future Plan
 Commit a research report on chiplets focused on package technology.

-Use visualization techniques to test the performance of different chip packaging technologies
+Use visualization techniques to test the performance of different chip packaging technologies.